Homer Dudley: The VOCODER and VODER

 In 1928, Dudley began experimenting with electromechanical devices to produce analogues of human speech.
 A key to this process was the development of a parallel band-pass filter, which allowed sounds to be filtered down to a fairly specific portion of the audio spectrum by attenuating the sounds that fall above or below a certain band.
 This led to the patent for the "Vocoder" (a portmanteau of "voice" and "encoder"), a method of reproducing speech through electronic means, and allowing it to be transmitted over distances, as through telephone lines.
 By reproducing human speech electronically, the elements of speech could be filtered into ten specific audio spectrum bands, rendering it more easily transmitted over telephone lines with greater clarity and legibility.
 The speech could also be compressed down to a very narrow frequency band, to allow multiple transmissions simultaneously on different bands.
 This enabled many telephone conversations to be transmitted at the same time over one line.

 With the assistance of fellow engineer Robert Riesz, Dudley created the "VODER" (for "Voice Operation DEmonstratoR"), a console from which an operator could create phrases of speech controlling a VOCODER with a keyboard and foot pedals; it was considered difficult to operate.
 The VODER was demonstrated at Bell Laboratory exhibits at both the 1939 New York World's Fair and the 1939 Golden Gate International Exposition.
 With a woman operator sitting behind the console, phrases resembling human speech could be demonstrated to the audience, although the produced sounds were often difficult to understand.

-On June 21, 1938 Dudley and Bell Labs were granted a patent (US#2,121,142) for a "System for the artificial production of vocal or other sounds".
+On June 21, 1938 Dudley and Bell Labs were granted for a "System for the artificial production of vocal or other sounds".